lipemat/go-live-update-urls/readme.txt

 == Description ==

+<h3>Change the domain on your site with one click.</h3>

 Goes through entire site and replaces all instances of an old URL with a new one.
 Used most often when changing the domain of your site.

 <strong>Check out <a href="https://onpointplugins.com/product/go-live-update-urls-pro/" target="_blank">Go Live Update Urls PRO</a> for more features including support for tables created by plugins, the ability to test a URL before updating, update history, real time reporting, priority support, and so much more!</strong>